 A manic episode is a period of 1 week or longer in which you experience:

 - a feeling of boundless energy

 - extreme happiness, euphoria, or extreme irritation

-- needing less sleep
+- a need for less sleep

 - fast, loud, and sometimes disorganized speech